Skip to content

 Troubleshooting

 Runners can fail to start for a variety of reasons.
-IF an error is raised while attempting to start a workflow, RunsOn will alert you by email (assuming you have confirmed the SNS Topic notification when you setup the stack).
+If an error is raised while attempting to start a workflow, RunsOn will alert you by email (assuming you have confirmed the SNS Topic notification when you setup the stack).

 Quick checks

-Long queuing time for some workflows
+All jobs are queued indefinitely or long queuing time for some workflows

 RunsOn runners consistently start in ~30s for x64 and arm64.
 If you are seeing abnormal queuing times, it may be the case that the runner started for your workflow job has been stolen by another worklow job.